-The insurance company may decide to deny the claim or not provide one of the benefits above.
-If the injured worker disagrees with that decision, he or she can appeal any denial of Nevada workers compensation benefits.
+The insurance carrier may decide to deny the claim or not provide one of the benefits above.
+If you disagree with that decision, you can appeal any denial of Nevada workers’ compensation benefits.

-If an injured worker’s claim has ended, but his or her condition has gotten worse, the claim can be reopened.
+If your claim has ended, but your condition has gotten worse, the claim can be reopened.
 This requires a doctor to state that:

 - a work injury is the cause